centosEstimated reading time: 7 minutes

 docker pull centos:7

 Additionally, images with minor version tags that correspond to install media are also offered.
-These images DO NOT recieve updates as they are intended to match installation iso contents.
+These images DO NOT receive updates as they are intended to match installation iso contents.
 If you choose to use these images it is highly recommended that you include

 RUN yum -y update && yum clean all in your Dockerfile, or otherwise address any potential security concerns.
 To use these images, please specify the minor version tag: